Sabarno-Chatterjee/SQL-Lessons/README.md

     Output: Hell

-    Eg of usig substring along with other string functions like 'Concat';
+    Eg of using substring along with other string functions like 'Concat';

     SELECT CONCAT(SUBSTRING(title,1,10),'...')
 AS 'Short title' FROM books;